ncodes654/sem-repo/README.md

 # sem-repo
-All new endevours of semester 2 this repo contains my new projects, learning and skills in the field of computer science.
+All new endevours of semester 2.
+This repo contains my new projects, learning and skills in the field of computer science.

+##sub header
+heyaa people!